gakkgakk/yahoo-finance-warehouse/readme.md

 The project currently contains

 * postgres database configuration in `database`
-* airbyte setup with a connector for the yahoo finance api `airbyte`
+* airbyte setup with a connector for the yahoo finance api in `airbyte`
 * dbt project modeling yahoo finance stuff in `dbt-model`
 * lightdash setup in `lightdash`